peterhurford/git-it-on.zsh/README.md

 *Git It On*, the plugin for zshell, comes in here.

-* `gitit` -- open your current folder, on your current branch, in GitHub
+* `gitit` -- open your current folder, on your current branch, in GitHub or GitLab
 * `gitit <folder or file>` -- opens that folder in your current branch (paths are relative)